simple-solana-app/docs/road_map.md

 - revoke mint authority on 'simple' ✅

 ## develop simple app to be more robust
-- make flutter frontend interactable with protocol
+- make flutter frontend interactable with protocol ✅
 - host website?
 - learn solana repo and spl repo by solana-labs
 - make program best it can be

+#### good stopping point for an indefinate amount of time ✅